Skip to content

-Nowadays, and with the level of openness, connection, and the ability to learn about anything in the world in mere seconds that we have at our fingertips, we must know a thing or two about almost every corner of the globe.
+Nowadays, with the level of openness, connection, and the ability to learn about anything in the world in mere seconds that we have at our fingertips, we must know a thing or two about almost every corner of the globe.

 Theoretically speaking, that should be correct.
 Yet, if you take a minute to head to Google Earth, rotate the globe, stop at the Pacific Ocean, and zoom in, can you see how many tiny islands are drifting on the vast blueness of the ocean without almost anyone ever hearing of them?
 Have you ever heard of Coco Islands, for instance?
 It is a real country!